 $logourl in the Configuration section below.

-The configuration is performed by setting user attributes on a context via provisioning.
+The configuration is performed by setting user attributes on a context or reseller via provisioning.
 To be able to do this, your script will need the SOAP client object

 $OXResellerContextService, the access credentials object

 The simplest possible configuration is just to set the main highlight color.
 The UI setting for this is called

 io.ox/dynamic-theme//mainColor.
 Its value can be any valid CSS color specification.
 In this example we will set it to

 The rest of the code which performs the actual SOAP calls will always be the same, and will not be mentioned in later snippets anymore:

 This results in changing from the original colors: